cryptoshepherd/bitcoin-node/README.md

 * if you are upgrading the version and want to verify the new packege, consider to run gpg --keyserver hkp://keyserver.ubuntu.com --refresh-keys

 # Verify the Package

+'''sh
 cd Downloads/
 sha256sum --ignore-missing --check SHA256SUMS

-* In the output produced by the above command, you can safely ignore any warnings and failures, but you must ensure the output lists "OK" after the name of the release file you downloaded
+In the output produced by the above command, you can safely ignore any warnings and failures, but you must ensure the output lists "OK" after the name of the release file you downloaded

-gpg --keyserver hkp://keyserver.ubuntu.com --recv-keys E777299FC265DD04793070EB944D35F9AC3DB76A
+$ gpg --keyserver hkp://keyserver.ubuntu.com --recv-keys E777299FC265DD04793070EB944D35F9AC3DB76A

-* The output of the command above should say that one key was imported, updated, has new signatures, or remained unchanged.
+The output of the command above should say that one key was imported, updated, has new signatures, or remained unchanged.

-gpg --verify SHA256SUMS.asc
+$ gpg --verify SHA256SUMS.asc

-* Search for a line with "gpg: Good signature"
+Search for a line with "gpg: Good signature"
+'''

 # Install Bitcoind

+'''sh
-sudo install -m 0755 -o root -g root -t /usr/local/bin bitcoin-22.0/bin/*
+$ sudo install -m 0755 -o root -g root -t /usr/local/bin bitcoin-22.0/bin/*

-bitcoind

-* let it run (not needed) until you will see "2021-10-30T14:07:08Z Synchronizing blockheaders, height: 707434 (~100.00%)" and than interrupt it (CTRL-C)
+let it run (not needed) until you will see "2021-10-30T14:07:08Z Synchronizing blockheaders, height: 707434 (~100.00%)" and than interrupt it (CTRL-C)
+'''

 # Confiure Bitcoind

+'''sh
---- bitcoin.conf ---
+bitcoin.conf

 server=1
 blockfilterindex=1